-One of my primary practices (Buddhist and musical) is GuanYin Chan.
-This is the practice of establishing concentration through constant returning to the faculty of hearing.
+One of my primary practices ,Buddhist and musical, is GuanYin Chan (Dharma Door of Guan Yin).
+This is the practice of establishing concentration through constant returning to the faculty of hearing, and hearing the Mind Before Thought, the fundamental reality of our mind.
+Sounds far out?
+Not at all!
+Check out these straight forward explanations:

 “That is the true GuanYin technique taught in the Shurangama Sutra as the practice leading to Vajra Samadhi, the practice at the very basis of our Huatou Chan technique.
-GuanYin literally meaning Sound observing, when the practitioner guanyin (observe sound), he naturally lets go and lets Great GuanYin / Kannon activity be, in him and around him, by him and through him.”
+GuanYin literally meaning “Observing Sound”; when the practitioner “guanyin’s” (observes sound), they naturally let go and let Great GuanYin activity be, in them and around them, by them and through them.”

 Another wonderful teacher, one of the first ones to ever inspire me, Ven.
 Luang Por Sumedho, talks about The Sound of Silence (Nada Yoga).
 He puts it this way: